 Availability.
-With four locations in Columbia, Charleston, Camden and Murrells Inlet, we are available to work with our clients wherever they need us throughout the state of South Carolina.
+With locations in Columbia and Charleston, we are available to work with our clients wherever they need us throughout the State of South Carolina.
 Ms. Kirby believes in the importance of one-on-one contact with her clients, and strives to create a long-lasting relationship.
 Ms. Kirby wants to be there for her clients when they need her.
 We make house calls.
 If you are unable to come to one of our offices, Ms. Kirby and her staff will come to you.
 There are many times when our clients are unable to travel to our office or have been hospitalized unexpectedly.
 We understand the need for expedited service and accommodate the needs of our clients.

 Certified Specialist.
 Ms. Kirby does not dabble in other areas of law.
 At Kirby Law, we stick to the area of law that we concentrate in on a daily basis.
 The tax laws and probate laws change on a regular basis, and Ms. Kirby concentrates her continuing legal education as well as her continuing tax education in those areas that will enhance her skills as a certified specialist in estate planning and probate law.
 In order to qualify as a Certified Specialist in Estate Planning and Probate Law, you must first have practiced law for over five years while concentrating your legal practice more than 50% in the areas of estate planning and probate.
 You must also pass an additional interview and written exam administered by a Committee created by a division of the Supreme Court.
 After being designated as a specialist, you must take additional continuing education classes, and you must reapply every five years to be re-certified by the Supreme Court.